AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

       - B : disable BAQ (base alignment quality) computation (which stops probabilistic realignment for potential misaligned SNPs, but some false SNPs should not affect the results for the evolved pooled populations)
       - Q 0 : qualtiy score at 0 because we've done so many quality checks before (did quality of 20 before)
       - f : path to reference sequence

+# sync

+Making sync file immediately since my mpileup was so flipping huge (1.2TB) but should be relatively easy to remake

+     Script:

+     - sync.sh

+     Flags:

+     -ea : enable assertions (not really sure what this means but the PoPoolation people use it in their [tutorial](https://sourceforge.net/p/popoolation2/wiki/Tutorial/))

+     -Xmx32g : which allocated Java 32 Gb of memory